 It is important to take working memory performance into account when assessing someone’s cognitive abilities.
 For instance, at some jobs it’s important to have a large working memory capacity.
 Think about, for example, a stock broker who needs to connect many streams of information to come up with new strategies in order to make as much profit as possible.
 Or think about someone who is in the sales-department and has to convince clients to buy their product.
 This grand finale, the orchestration of all the working memory activities together, determines if the sale will be a success or not.
 By assessing working memory (and other cognitive abilities), it is possible to assess someone’s true abilities, which can be a valuable aid when trying finding the right employee for the job.

 A character that we expect to possess of extraordinary working memory skills is the Marvel cartoon hero “Spiderman”.
 Spiderman is able to keep an extreme amount of information in his working memory with a microscopic level of detail.
 This enables him to experience the world around him when needed in slow motion.
 These abilities would make Spiderman a perfect candidate for the job as stock broker.
 This is of course just fiction and far from reality but it is a nice example of how good working memory abilities can help you in everyday life.

-Are you interested in the possibilities of measuring the cognitive abilities of your employees, or do you want to recruit the perfect candidate for the job based on their true natural abilities?
+Are you interested in the possibilities of measuring the brain skills like working memory (attention, anticipation, control) of your employees, or do you want to recruit the perfect candidate for the job based on their true natural abilities?
 Find the Spiderman for your position!
-Click here!
+Discover the BrainsFirst Assessment Games today!